Coastal Quest

 An ASBS is an ocean area monitored and maintained for water quality by the SWRCB.
 Per the SWRCB website: “ASBS cover much of the length of California’s coastal waters.
 They support an unusual variety of aquatic life, and often host unique individual species.
 ASBS are basic building blocks for a sustainable, resilient coastal environment and economy.”

-In 2012, the SWRCB created a new category of SWQPA called SWQPA-General Protection (SWQPA-GP) to protect water quality within Marine Protected Areas (MPAs) specifically.
+In 2012, the SWRCB created a new category of SWQPA called SWQPA-GP to protect water quality within Marine Protected Areas (MPAs) specifically.

 Fun Facts